Using a non-chemical sanitizer

 We all know how challenging it can be to keep our homes clean and our little ones healthy, especially when dealing with illnesses like E-Coli and diarrhea.
 It is important to remember that E-Coli in your home will not go away on its own, you must take extra steps to kill it.
 Here are some friendly tips and recommendations to help you navigate through these times and make that stubborn E-Coli in your home disappear:

 Sanitizing Hotspots High-traffic areas like kitchens, laundry rooms, bathrooms, and frequently touched surfaces should be sanitized regularly.
-A simple spray bottle filled with a bleach solution can work wonders in disinfecting kitchen counters, toilet seats, handles, and toys that your kids often touch.
+A simple spray bottle filled with Hypochlorous acid can work wonders in disinfecting kitchen counters, toilet seats, handles, and toys that your kids often touch.

 Wash those Hands The most common way for young children to transmit bacteria to others is through the hands.
 You can prevent this by encouraging your children to always wash their hands thoroughly after using the bathroom.
 The importance of washing your hands to prevent the spread of bacteria cannot be stressed enough.
+Also by using a Hypochlorous hand spray.

 Special Care for Young Children If you have young children, especially those with diarrhea, their bedding should be washed daily.
 Additionally, during sickness, pacifiers and bottles should be boiled between feedings.
 It would be a good idea to prevent kids from sharing food or sippy cups or bottles during sickness.